krkn-chaos/krkn/docs/index.md

   - The controller watching the component should recognize a failure as soon as possible.
 The component needs to have minimal initialization time to avoid extended downtime or overloading the replicas if it is a highly available configuration.
 The cause of failure can be because of issues with the infrastructure on top of which it is running, application failures, or because of service failures that it depends on.

 - High Availability deployment strategy.
-  - There should be multiple replicas ( both OpenShift and application control planes ) running preferably in different availability zones to survive outages while still serving the user/system requests.
+  - There should be multiple replicas ( both Kubernetes and application control planes ) running preferably in different availability zones to survive outages while still serving the user/system requests.
 Avoid single points of failure.
 - Backed by persistent storage
   - It is important to have the system/application backed by persistent storage.
 This is especially important in cases where the application is a database or a stateful application given that a node, pod, or container failure will wipe off the data.

-- There should be fallback routes to the backend in case of using CDN, for example, Akamai in case of console.redhat.com - a managed service deployed on top of OpenShift dedicated:
+- There should be fallback routes to the backend in case of using CDN, for example, Akamai in case of console.redhat.com - a managed service deployed on top of Kubernetes dedicated:
   - Content delivery networks (CDNs) are commonly used to host resources such as images, JavaScript files, and CSS.
 The average web page is nearly 2 MB in size, and offloading heavy resources to third-parties is extremely effective for reducing backend server traffic and latency.
 However, this makes each CDN an additional point of failure for every site that relies on it.
 If the CDN fails, its customers could also fail.
   - To test how the application reacts to failures, drop all network traffic between the system and CDN.
 The application should still serve the content to the user irrespective of the failure.